COVID Delta upsurge keeps stock and commodity bulls in check

 Expectations for a 65% rise from the same 2020 quarter, according to Refinitiv.
 JPMorgan, Goldman Sachs, Bank of America and other big banks kick off results from Tuesday.

-On currency markets, the U.S. dollar inched higher against a basket of currencies at 92.17 while the yen, which firmed last week to a three-week high against the greenback, eased 0.14% .
+On currency markets, the U.S. dollar rose 0.2$ against a basket of currencies at 92.4.

-The euro firmed to $1.188 from last week’s low at $1.1780.
-It did not react to comments by European Central Bank President Christine Lagarde that the bank will change its guidance on policy at its next meeting and show it is serious about reviving inflation.
+In the euro zone, comments by European Central Bank President Christine Lagarde pressured the euro and regional bond yields after she said the bank would change its guidance on policy at its next meeting and show it is serious about reviving inflation.

-Reporting by Sujata Rao; additional reporting by Wayne Cole in Sydney, editing by Angus MacSwan
+Reporting by Sujata Rao; additional reporting by Wayne Cole in Sydney, editing by Angus MacSwan, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.